Braxton Bragg

 Bragg is generally considered among the worst generals of the Civil War.
 Most of the battles he engaged in ended in defeat.
 Bragg was extremely unpopular with both the officers and ordinary men under his command, who criticized him for numerous perceived faults, including poor battlefield strategy, a quick temper, and overzealous discipline.
 Bragg has a generally poor reputation with historians, though some point towards the failures of Bragg's subordinates, especially Major General and former Bishop Leonidas Polk—a close ally of Davis and known enemy of Bragg—as more significant factors in the many Confederate defeats under Bragg's command.
-The losses suffered by Bragg's forces are cited as highly consequential to the ultimate defeat of the Confederacy.
+The losses suffered by Bragg's forces are cited as highly consequential to the ultimate defeat of the Confederate States of America.

 Early life and education

 Braxton Bragg was born in Warrenton, North Carolina, one of the six sons of Thomas and Margaret Crosland Bragg.
 One of his older brothers was future Confederate Attorney General Thomas Bragg.
 Bragg was also a cousin of Edward S. Bragg, who would become a Union general in the Civil War.
-He was often ridiculed as a child because of rumors about his mother's prison sentence for allegedly murdering an African American freeman, and some of those rumors stated that he was born in prison.
+He was often ridiculed as a child because of unsubstantiated rumors about his mother's conviction and imprisonment for the murder of an African American freeman, and some of those rumors stated that he was born in prison.
 Grady McWhiney, the principal biographer of Bragg's early life and career, states that the Bragg family was law-abiding despite these rumors.
 Although considered by his neighbors to be from the lower class, Thomas Bragg was a carpenter and contractor who became wealthy enough to send Braxton to the Warrenton Male Academy, one of the best schools in the state.
 He was descended from Captain Christopher Newport of Jamestown, Virginia, and his son-in-law Thomas Bragg (1579–1665), who was born in England and settled in the Colony of Virginia.
 In the thousands of letters that Bragg wrote during his lifetime, he spoke fondly of his father, but never mentioned his mother.

 West Point

 When Bragg was only ten years old, his father decided on a military career for him and sought ways to obtain a nomination to the United States Military Academy.
-Eventually, the oldest Bragg son, John, recently elected as a state legislator, obtained the support of U.S. Senator for North Carolina Willie P. Mangum.
+Eventually, the oldest Bragg son, John, who had recently been elected as a state legislator, obtained the support of U.S. Senator for North Carolina Willie P. Mangum.
 With Mangum as his sponsor, West Point admitted Braxton at the age of 16.
 His classmates included notable future Civil War Union generals Joseph Hooker and John Sedgwick, and future Confederate generals John C. Pemberton, Jubal Early, and William H. T. Walker.
 Bragg did well in academic pursuits because of his superior memory rather than diligent study and received fewer disciplinary demerits than most of his contemporaries.
 He graduated fifth of fifty cadets from the West Point Class of 1837 and was commissioned a second lieutenant in the 3rd U.S. Artillery.